hashintel/hash/infra/terraform/playbooks/db_recovery.md

 }
 ```

-The `apply` step will take a while, as the database is being recreated in entirety from the snapshot.
+The `apply` step will take a while, as the database is being recreated in its entirety from the snapshot.
 You can check the status of database by running this AWS CLI command:

 ```console
 $ aws rds wait db-instance-available --db-instance-identifier $(h-hash-prod-usea1-pgYYMMDD)